Horusiath/Akka.Cluster.Discovery/README.md

 ## Akka.Cluster.Discovery

-A set of libraries, that allows to manage a set of Akka.NET cluster seed nodes using a provided 3rd party service.
+Common libraries, that allows to manage a set of Akka.NET cluster seed nodes using a provided 3rd party service.

 Current status: